 Edinburgh and the Black Death

 It was during these times that tales were told of the inhabitants being entombed alive in Mary King’s Close to prevent plague from spreading.
 This has now been debunked as being an urban myth.
-However, plague did indeed break out in the close killing some 600 inhabitants which was somewhere between about fifth and half of the residents in the close.
-One of the residents was John Craig who became a grave digger at Greyfriars’ Churchyard, on 27th June 1645, digging mass graves for the victims of the pestilence.
+However, the plague did indeed break out in the close killing some 600 inhabitants which were somewhere between about fifth and half of the residents in the close.
+One of the residents was John Craig who became a gravedigger at Greyfriars’ Churchyard, on 27th June 1645, digging mass graves for the victims of the pestilence.
 A month later he was dead, and his wife and three children put into quarantine at Sciennes, an area outside the city walls.
-Today the City Chambers sit on top of the remnants of Mary King’s Close, all that is left being an eerie network of tunnels and cellars.
+Today the City Chambers sit on top of the remnants of Mary King’s Close, all that is left is an eerie network of tunnels and cellars.
 Entering this underground world feels like taking a step back into the past.
-There is writing on the walls left behind by those inhabitants of yester year.
-It is small wonder there are tales of hauntings and ghostly apparitions and talk that this is one of the most haunted places in Edinburgh.
+There is writing on the walls left behind by those inhabitants of yesteryear.
+It is a small wonder there are tales of hauntings and ghostly apparitions and talk that this is one of the most haunted places in Edinburgh.
 People bring dolls and other gifts to the Close to leave for the spirit of a small girl that is said to haunt its walls, but she is not alone and for over three hundred years stories have been told of hauntings and bizarre visitations from the dead in this former habitation.

 Another tale, from the same era, focuses on a nursery on the Royal Mile.
 Some of the children showed symptoms of the plague.
 The cry got up and the mothers raced to discover the City Councillors and Foul Clengers (Plague Cleaners employed by the Burgh Council to clean out plague houses) outside the nursery.
 Finally, after demanding entrance, the women were allowed inside, knowing that they would never see the light of day again.
 Once all were inside, the Burgh Councillors gave the order to have the door bricked up.
 Time has passed, and it is hard to say how much truth there is to this tale but today, the Edinburgh Museum of Childhood is built on the site of the old nursey and the area is reputed to be haunted by the voices of crying children.